Hammad1007/Code-Forces/README.md

  <img src="https://github.com/devicons/devicon/blob/master/icons/visualstudio/visualstudio-plain.svg"  title="VS" alt="VS" width="40" height="40"/>&nbsp;

 ### :mag: Observations and Suggestions
-- ✅ To write a code from C++ to C or vice versa, you cannot only change the input output statements.
-There are several other changes as well.
+- ✅ To write a code from C++ to C or vice versa, changing the library files and inputoutput is not sufficient.
-- ✅ To access an array's elements individually, you need to take input in array one by one
+- ✅ To access an array's elements individually, you need to take input in array one by one.
-- ✅ To make the code more refined, make functions
+- ✅ To make the code more refined, make functions.
 - ✅ For better code, visualize the situation given in the question.
-- ✅ It's better to code slow than to code fast
+- ✅ It's better to code slow than to code fast.